dinanathsj29/css3-fundamentals-tutorial/README.md

 - Widely used to define/apply `decorative effects/visual separation` to an element
 - The border of an element goes around the padding and content
 - Borders are defined with 3 properties: `border-width, border-style, border-color, border-radius`
-- The border can be defined either to Top, Right, Bottom, Left or to the whole element
+- The border can be defined either to Top, Right, Bottom, Left, or to the whole element

 > **Syntax & Example**:
 ```css